Curriculum Policy Statement v.2 Nov 2020

 Most Able Pupils

 We acknowledge the talents and strengths in all our pupils and in order to challenge all our children at Manor Green Primary.
-We use our robust and rigorous data system Onwards and Upwards to identify our Most Able Pupils and ensure that our teacher specifically challenge those pupils with activities that broaden and embed skills for our gifted and talented pupils.
+We use our robust and rigorous data systems to identify our Most Able Pupils and ensure that our teacher specifically challenge those pupils with activities that broaden and embed skills for our gifted and talented pupils.

-In Key Stage 2 we have an Enrichment Group that includes some of our Most Able pupils to ensure we continue to cultivate our atmosphere of challenge.
+In Key Stage 2 we have an various Enrichment Groups that includes our Most Able pupils to ensure we continue to cultivate our atmosphere of challenge.
 These learners work on special projects that generalize and extend their knowledge and understanding.
-The work with our Special Projects HLTA to give their learning practical meaning and support their development beyond the school environment, preparing them for their independent lives.
+These opportunities allow learning to have a memorable and practical meaning to support development beyond the school environment, preparing children for independent lives.

 Complex Learning Difficulties and Disabilities